Silvester Horne: Fame grows

+He was elected as one of the two Liberal MPs for Ipswich at the General Election of January 1910, serving until his death.

-From 1910 until his death, he used his position as an MP to gain a national platform for his views.
+He used his position as an MP to gain a national platform for his views.

 Death

 In 1914, while on holiday in Canada, returning from Niagara Falls, Horne became suddenly ill while travelling on a steamer and died, aged forty-nine, before reaching Toronto.
 His body was returned home and buried in the cemetery at Cunnery Road, Church Stretton, Shropshire.
 Tributes were received from many, and his memorial service was attended by David Lloyd George.
 His wife and all but one of his children, Herbert, outlived him by over half a century; his last surviving children lived until 1984.
 One of his grandchildren, Ronald Gordon, served as Bishop of Portsmouth from 1975 to 1984.

 Family

 He married Katharine Cozens-Hardy, daughter of Herbert Cozens-Hardy, in Kensington, London, in 1892.
 They had seven children: